 - Public and Media Liaison Coordinators

 It is a team effort at the SES and we need lots of team players with a variety of skills.
 Not everyone has to hang off cliffs or cut people out of cars - we also need people to operate radios, observe, search, navigate, operate plant and machinery and lots more.

 All roles are specific to local Unit needs and may not be available in all areas.
-Fill out our Volunteer Registration Form phone 1300 364 587 or email us for a referral to your local Unit who can provide you with more information about local requirements.
+Fill out our Volunteer Registration Form or call 1300 364 587 for a referral to your local Unit who can provide you with more information about local requirements.

 No, we provide all Personal Protective Equipment such as overalls, boots, gloves and helmets you will need.

 The SES provides all of the training and PPE you will need to do the job.

 Volunteers are covered for Civil Liability and Personal Injury as per the Agency Agreement between SAicorp and the SES with no limit on age.

 In general, s 4 of the Volunteers Protection Act 2001 (SA) exempts volunteers from personal civil liability for an act or omission in the course of volunteering.
 This means that instead of the liability lying against the individual (volunteer), it would be against the Agency, in this case the SES."

 In respect to Personal Accident cover, SES volunteers are prescribed 'workers' under the Work Health and Safety Act 2012 (SA) and the Return to Work Act 2014.
 Therefore, volunteers are supported in recovery and return to work in relation to injuries incurred in the course of SES activities.